Clarabelle Cow: Animation

-Clarabelle first appeared as a nonhumanized cow in the Mickey Mouse cartoon Plane Crazy in 1928.
-Humanized soon afterward, she appeared frequently in cartoons from 1930 to 1932 and less frequently afterwards, taking her final classic-era bow in 1942.
+Clarabelle first appeared as a non-anthropomorphic cow in the Mickey Mouse cartoon Plane Crazy in 1928.
+Anthropomorphized soon afterward, she appeared frequently in cartoons from 1930 to 1932 and less frequently afterwards, taking her final classic-era bow in 1942.
 As with most Disney characters, she was later given small cameos in the featurettes Mickey's Christmas Carol (1983) and The Prince and the Pauper (1990) and the 1988 feature film Who Framed Roger Rabbit.

 Clarabelle mostly played bit-parts in the 30+ films in which she appeared and her character was never as fully developed as Mickey, Minnie, Goofy, Donald Duck or Pluto.
 She and Horace Horsecollar changed from normal farmyard animals into anthropomorphized beings as necessary.

 In modern animation, Clarabelle has returned to active use, appearing first in a few segments of Mickey Mouse Works and in a brief scene in Mickey's Once Upon a Christmas.

 In House of Mouse, she regularly turned up as a gossip columnist with the tagline "Gossip is Always True".

-Clarabelle has also made appearances in the preschool series Mickey Mouse Clubhouse and is featured as Goofy's girlfriend (in which she owns a puppy named Bella) and in the direct-to-video movie Mickey, Donald, Goofy: The Three Musketeers as Pete's lieutenant and Goofy's love interest.
-She also appears in Mickey and the Roadster Racers, where she displays attraction towards both Goofy and Horace.
+Clarabelle has a major appearance in the direct-to-video film Mickey, Donald, Goofy: The Three Musketeers as Pete's lieutenant and Goofy's love interest.